Webinar

 Tags

 I was given the task of setting up a tinc VPN so that we could test performance for comparison against other VPN systems.
 This task took much longer than it should have.
-For that reason I am making this post to help myself and others remember how to do it again in the future.
+For that reason, I am making this post to help me and others remember how to do it again in the future.

 Installing tinc is straightforward enough.
-You can download the latest release and build it, or install from your favorite package manager.
+You can download the latest release and build it or install it from your favorite package manager.

 The configuration for tinc lives in /etc/tinc.
 The configuration is what seems to be the hard part of getting tinc to work.